YOUR QUESTIONS. OUR ANSWERS.

 FACT 2 – DENTAL INSURANCE IS NOT MEANT TO COVER ALL FEES.
 It is meant to be an aid to your investment in your child’s dental healthcare.
 Many routine dental services are not covered by dental insurance.

-FACT 3 – NO INSURANCE PAYS 100% OF ALL PROCEDURES.
+FACT 3 – VERY FEW INSURANCE PLANS PAYS 100% OF ALL PROCEDURES.
 Many patients think that their insurance pays 90%-100% of all dental fees.
 This is not true!
 Most plans only pay between 50%-80% of the average total fee.
 Some pay more, some pay less.
-The percentage paid is usually determined by how much you or your employer has paid for coverage or the type of contract your employer has set up with the insurance company.
+The percentage paid is determined by the plan you or your employer has chosen for coverage and/or the type of contract you or your employer has set up with the insurance company.

 FACT 4 – FREQUENCIES & LIMITATIONS OF BENEFITS.
 The frequency of payment for some procedures may be limited by an insurance company.
 This is most often encountered in a pediatric dental office with fluoride treatments.
 The American Dental Association and the American Academy of Pediatric Dentistry recommend the application of fluoride every 6 months since it is proven to be highly effective against tooth decay.
 Our office follows those recommendations in order to achieve optimal oral health for your child.
 Therefore, if an insurance plan limits the frequency of the fluoride treatment, the parent will be responsible for this cost.
 This can also be encountered with other procedures, such as x-rays and sealants.